nabsul/k8s-ecr-login-renew/README.md

 It deploys as a cron job and ensures that your Kubernetes cluster will always be able to pull Docker images from ECR.

+## Docker Images

+The tool is build for standard 64-bit Linux and ARM (Raspberry Pi).
+The latest images are:

+- `nabsul/k8s-ecr-login-renew:v1.3`
+- `nabsul/k8s-ecr-login-renew:arm32v7-v1.3`

 ## Running the Example

 The following sections describe step-by-step how to set the cron job up and test it.